foodfight/showz/scripts/episode-51-testing-in-practice.md

 * How much testing is too much testing?
 Is there such a thing?
 * What is the status of each of these testing tools on windows?
 * What role can chef-zero play in testing?
+* What can one use to test a cluster of servers and their interactions?

 Picks<a name="picks"></a>
 -----